opencybersecurityalliance/kestrel-lang/docs/debug.rst

 Generally there are two categories of Kestrel errors:

-- Kestrel exceptions: the errors that have been thought by Kestrel developers and encapsulated in a Kestrel Exception class listed here:
+- Kestrel exceptions: the errors that have been thought by Kestrel developers and encapsulated in a Kestrel Exception class.
-  :doc:`source/kestrel.exceptions`.
 These errors can be quickly explained by a Kestrel developer and their root causes are limited.

 - Generic Python exceptions: the errors that haven't been captured by Kestrel runtime, which may be due to the incomplete try/catch coverage in Kestrel